inaka/guidelines/INTERVIEWS.md

 We also send them an introductory email presenting our company, our projects and our way of work.
 When running your interview, you should be aware if the interview is **technical** (run by developers) or **non-technical** (performed by our Tech Lead or Country Manager).

-Regardless of the type of interview, the intreview should last ONLY around 1 hour after which you should send a feedback email that is only a BRIEF summary with 1 or two paragraphs.
-In total between interview and feedback you should spend about 1.5 hours.
+Regardless of the type of interview, the intreview should last **ONLY** around 1 hour after which you should send a feedback email that is only a **brief** summary with 1 or two paragraphs.
+In total between interview and feedback you should spend about **1.5 hours**.

 #### Technical Interviews
 If you're running a technical interview, keep the following questions in mind: